geoadmin/doc-tech/docs/get-features.md

 Retrieve one or more features using feature IDs and the corresponding layer ID.

+A list of all available layers is provided on [this page](https://api3.geo.admin.ch/rest/services/api/MapServer/layersTable).

 <ApiCodeBlock url="https://api3.geo.admin.ch/rest/services/api/MapServer/{layerBodId}/{featureId},{featureId}" method="GET" />

 ## Request Details